Vienna to Budapest to Prague by Train Itinerary

 It is open from 9 am to 7 pm every day, except Sunday, when it opens at 7.45 am.

 Once you are at Deák Ferenc Square you can have a walk in the area to explore some other beautiful spots.
+Depending on when you’re visiting, make sure to dress accordingly as it can get chilly.
+A sweater or a nice jacket should have you covered.

 You can do a little shopping in the Fashion street, find typical Hungarian souvenirs in Vaci street and take a snap of the Hungarian State Opera on Andrássy road.